VIRTUAL MAST (V-MAST)

-Around the world, whether communities are hard to reach, faced with radical terrorists, civil unrest, natural disaster, epidemics, food shortages, lock downs, or persecution by majority religions, Bible translation must continue in order to get Scripture in every language by 2025.
+Around the world, whether communities are hard to reach, faced with radical terrorists, civil unrest, natural disaster, epidemics, food shortages, lock downs, or persecution by majority religions, Bible translation must continue in order to get Scripture in every language.
 Thousands of language communities—even communities with churches—still do not have a single verse of God’s Word in their languages.

-Without Scripture in one’s heart language, understanding of God is incomplete.
+Without Scripture in one’s heart language, understanding of God’s Word is incomplete.
 Churches are at risk of their community’s traditional religion being mixed up with their faith.
 And now, in this world-wide pandemic, Wycliffe Associates cannot attend and train nationals at the Bible translation workshops in person.

-In fact, there are nearly 800 language groups whose trained Bible translators are making progress getting the Bible translated into their mother tongue.
+In fact, there are hundreds of language groups whose trained Bible translators are making progress getting the Bible translated into their mother tongue.
 Hundreds more are pleading for Bible translation training and technology.
 Wycliffe Associates needs to be able to coordinate and support Bible translations from afar.
-If we can equip translators with virtual tools, they can work together while we support them remotely.
+If we can equip the national Bible translators with virtual tools, they can work together while we support them remotely.

 Yes, there is a way to provide nationals in the most difficult of locations and situations with Bible translation training and support—virtually.
-Our online Bible translation process Virtual MAST (V-MAST) enables local translators to complete entire Bible translations using their tablets to work online.
+Our online Bible translation process Virtual MAST (V-MAST) enables local Bible translators to complete entire Bible translations using their laptop computers to work online.
 The Bible translators can work together, and Wycliffe Associates’ US based staff and facilitators can train and support them remotely.

-Perhaps you’ll even feel led to give a major gift of $19,500 to launch an entire Bible translation.
+Do you feel led to give a gift of $19,500 to launch a Bible translation?